ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Any proof revert rolls back the entire transaction, including all `freezeDeposit()` calls and `currentClaimRound`.
 So a sybil winner with a fake hash can undo penalties for everyone by failing proofs.

-This is an incentives bug: dishonest play should trigger penalization, not a full rollback of punishments already computed.
+This is a bug that must be fixed: dishonest play should trigger penalization, not a full rollback of punishments already computed.

-### Gap 2: zero reveals means no penalty path
+### Gap 2: zero reveals means no penalty path (bug)

 `winnerSelection()` reverts `NoReveals()` when `currentRevealRound != currentRound`.
 That happens when nobody revealed in the round (`currentRevealRound` is only set on the first successful reveal).